Dedicated to Our Veterans!

 Service Connected Disability Compensation

 Disability compensation is a monetary benefit paid to veterans who are disabled by injury or disease incurred or aggravated during active military service.
 The service of the veteran must have been terminated through separation or discharge under conditions that were other than dishonorable.
-Disability compensation varies with the degree of disability and the number of dependents, and is paid monthly.
+Disability compensation varies with the degree of disability and the number of eligible dependents, and is paid monthly.
 The benefits are not subject to federal or state income tax.

 Non-Service Connected Disability Pension